 Clicks vs. Sessions

-This one is pretty straight forward; Google Analytics will always track sessions where Google Adwords will always track clicks.
+This one is pretty straight forward; Google Analytics will always track sessions where Google Ads will always track clicks.
 The difference here is that a session groups together users that click into your site multiple times within a 30 minute period.
 A click is counted every time a link or ad is used to get to your site.
 For example if a user clicks a text ad, hits the back button and then clicks the text ad again within 30 minutes, this will count for 2 clicks and only 1 session.
-This is the most common instance where we find differences between the clicks that we see in Google Adwords and the sessions we see in Google Analytics.
+This is the most common instance where we find differences between the clicks that we see in Google Ads and the sessions we see in Google Analytics.

-One other important thing to note is that Google Adwords will automatically filter out clicks that it deems to be invalid or fraudulent clicks.
+One other important thing to note is that Google Ads will automatically filter out clicks that it deems to be invalid or fraudulent clicks.
 Google Analytics will report every session that came to the page, regardless of whether or not the click was fraudulent.
 There are other reasons where these two metrics will differ, most of which are a result of more technical issues.
 Some other relevant reasons are:

 - Your site has a server side URL rewrite